grafana/google-sheets-datasource/docs/sources/template-variables.md

 - **Filter Field**: The column to use for filtering
 - **Filter Value**: The value to match in the filter field

-Only rows where the filter field matches the specified filter value will be included in the variable dropdown.
+Only rows where the filter field matches the specified filter value will be included in the variable drop-down.

 ### Example

-Consider a Google Sheet with the following data:
+Consider a Google Sheet with this data:

 | Country Code | Country Name | Region |
 |-------------|--------------|--------|